 What Is a SOC 3 Report?

-A SOC 3 report, just like a SOC 2, is based on the Trust Services Principles, but there’s a major difference between these types of reports: restricted use.
+A SOC 3 report, just like a SOC 2, is based on the Trust Services Criteria, but there’s a major difference between these types of reports: restricted use.
 A SOC 3 report can be freely distributed, whereas a SOC 1 or SOC 2 can only be read by the user organizations that rely on your services.
-A SOC 3 does not give a description of the service organization’s system, but can provide interested parties with the auditor’s report on whether an entity maintained effective controls over its systems as it relates to the Trust Services Principles.
+A SOC 3 does not give a description of the service organization’s system, but it can provide interested parties with the auditor’s report on whether an entity maintained effective controls over its systems as it relates to the Trust Services Criteria.

 When trying to determine whether your service organization needs a SOC 1, SOC 2, or SOC 3, keep these requirements in mind: